- Courses Overview

-The candidate will be provided with a starting point for research into a particular family surname over a period of three hours in a library or record office environment.
-The Candidate may use whatever sources are available to gather information based on the subject; additional information, relevant to the task, may be issued to the candidate by examination staff during the assignment.
+The candidate will be provided with a starting point for research into a particular family over a period of three hours in a library or record office environment.
+The candidate may use whatever sources are available to gather information based on the subject; additional information, relevant to the task, may be issued to the candidate by examination staff during the assignment.

 A further period of two and a half hours will be allowed for the production of a drop-line pedigree chart and to answer a short question paper that will include a transcription exercise and a Will abstract exercise.